dragonworx/tree-log/README.md

 ```

 Disabled logging means there is no data collected in memory and adds zero performance overheads as the logging functions are skipped.
 This allows logging code to remain in the application, and be turned on when testing or debugging during development.
 This makes logging more of a first class diagnostics tool within the application.

+Apart from environment variables set during build, it would also be possible for web applications to use localStorage, query parameters, or a hash value to enable logging dynamically.
+This would allow debugging in production without impacting default use cases.
+As with any logging, it's up to you to ensure you do not leak sensitive data while logging.

 ## Use Cases